waleedmkh/py4eda-work/homework/hw3a-solution.md

 - Wait to commit the **half-finished analysis function** until it is working.
 Staging lets me separate complete and incomplete work.

-c) `git status` shows what’s modified, staged, or untracked.
+c) `git status` shows what is modified, staged, or untracked.
-I use it before every `add` or `commit` to make sure I’m tracking exactly what I intend to.
+I use it before every `add` or `commit` to make sure I am tracking exactly what I want to track.

 ---

 #### Question 2: Local vs. Remote Repositories
 a) Git being **distributed** means every copy (local or remote) has the full history.
-Unlike Google Drive, you don’t rely on one central version — everyone has their own complete repo.
+Unlike Google Drive, which do not rely on one central version — everyone has their own complete repo.

 b) This setup lets developers work **offline**, make commits locally, and sync later with `git push`.
 It supports flexible, independent workflows.